castedo/dsi-spec/begin.md

 ## Document Successions

-A document succession contains document snapshots, each a static collection of bytes identifiable by a [Git](https://en.wikipedia.org/wiki/Git) [@enwiki:git] hash or an equivalent [Software Hash Identifier (SWHID)](https://swhid.org).
+A document succession contains document snapshots, each a static collection of bytes identified by a [Git](https://en.wikipedia.org/wiki/Git) [@enwiki:git] hash or an equivalent [Software Hash Identifier (SWHID)](https://swhid.org).
-A snapshot can be a file or a directory encoded for compatibility with Git, SWHIDs, and the
+A snapshot can be either a file or a directory encoded for compatibility with Git, SWHIDs, and the
 [Software Heritage Archive](https://softwareheritage.org) [@cosmo_referencing_2020].